Leading Child Arrangements solicitors near you

-MG Legal’s Family team understand how difficult and distressing it can be when you are facing a disruption to your family life, and that there is an uncertainty that comes with it.
-With over 20 years’ experience dealing with child access matters, you can rest assured that you won’t get better legal assistance.
+MG Legal’s Family Team understand how difficult and distressing it can be when you are facing a disruption to your family life, and that there is an uncertainty that comes with it.
+With over 20 years’ experience dealing with childen matters, you can rest assured that you won’t get better legal assistance.
 We are on hand to provide you with the expert advice you deserve.

 MG Legal's expert family lawyers offer a bespoke service to each and every one of our clients, and our advice will be unique to your situation.
-If you want more contact with your children, or you would like to have a more structured contact plan, give our team a call today.
+If you want to spend more time with your children, or you would like to have a more structured contact plan, give our team a call today.

-Well, there is nothing our expert family lawyers haven't seen or done when it comes to child contact issues.
-We know that the advice given could affect the rest of your life: so we sit and listen, advise the options and then do more than any other legal team to get you what you want.
-Our expert family law solicitors specialise in divorce and child contact issues and their success rates are second to none - read our reviews.
+Well, there is not much that our expert family lawyers haven't seen or done when it comes to children issues.
+We know that the advice given could affect the rest of your life: so we sit and listen, advise as to the options and then do more than any other legal team to get the best result in your individual case.
+Our expert Family Law solicitors specialise in divorce and children issues and their success rates are second to none - read our reviews.